abcd-ca/vite-sse-issue-example/README.md

-Demonstrates an issue with Vite that prevents SSE from closing connections when the browser window is closed or refreshed.
+Demonstrates an [issue](https://github.com/vitejs/vite/issues/12157) with Vite that prevents SSE from closing connections when the browser window is closed or refreshed.

 This issue occurs in dev mode but not in prod mode.

+# Steps to Reproduce

-# Dev mode
+## Dev mode

 Demonstrates SSE not closing connections when the browser window is closed or refreshed.
 You will see in the Chrome DevTools console that client connections are accumulating when you refresh the page which shouldn't happen.